Back to blog

 Companies Using It: Pinterest, Trello, Coursera

-Kotlin, created by JetBrains, is fully interoperable with Java and has become the preferred language for Android app development.
-It simplifies Java’s syntax and adds features that prevent common programming errors like null pointer exceptions.
-Google has endorsed Kotlin as the official Android development language, and many Android applications are now being developed in Kotlin due to its conciseness and ease of use.
+Kotlin, created by JetBrains, is fully compatible with Java.
+It has become the preferred language for Android app development.
+It simplifies Java's syntax and prevents common errors like null pointer exceptions.
+Google has endorsed Kotlin as the official Android development language.
+Many Android apps are now built in Kotlin due to its clean syntax and ease of use.

-Why Learn Kotlin?: If you’re looking to develop Android apps, Kotlin is essential.
-Its strong interoperability with Java means you can leverage existing Java libraries while enjoying a more modern and streamlined syntax.
+Why Learn Kotlin?: If you want to develop Android apps, Kotlin is essential.
+Its strong compatibility with Java means you can use existing Java libraries.
+At the same time, you get a more modern and streamlined syntax.

 11. TypeScript: Best for Large-Scale JavaScript Projects